Forough-Moosavi/customer-churn-analysis/README.md

 ---

-## 🗄️ 1.
+# 🗄️ 1.
 SQL – Data Preparation

-All SQL queries are inside `/sql` folder.
+All SQL queries are inside the `/sql` folder.

 ### ✔ Create view for model input